WebOfTrustInfo/rwot9-prague/topics-and-advance-readings/Bare-minimum-agent.md

 First we want to discuss what the bare minimum specifications that an identity app needs to provide value?
 How can an identity be represented physically?
 What are the pros and cons of a combination of these situations.

 The second issue is to discuss how to enable an ecosystem, what is needed to get other startups with their own non did solutions in play.
 Is it SDKs, libraries, proxys, some kind of shared infrastructure?
-That is questions I would love to raise and discuss to create an information letter, from a collection of experts, for anyone wanting to charge into this space.

 ## Slow devices
 Phones are getting faster.
 I don’t think anyone will disagree with that.
 Stronger GPUs, faster and more CPUs, more RAM.
 Phones are going through the same rapid development desktop machines did in the early 2000s.